 As seen in Figure 3, an erroneous insight in a post is associated with an additional 60% more replies.
-It is notable that the effect of errors on other types of engagement such as retweets or likes-is limited in effect size and statistical significance.
+The effect of errors on other types of engagement-such as retweets or likes-is limited in effect size and statistical significance.
 In other words, an erroneous data interpretation attracts significantly more discussion while having no effect on the breadth of spread.